Quality Blog Inquiry Contact us

 Ceremonial matcha uses the youngest, most delicate leaves, shade-grown to boost chlorophyll and amino acids.
 Milling is extremely fine.
 The cup is spicy-mellow, less bitter, with a vivid green color when whisked properly.

-When cafés choose ceremonial
+When cafes choose ceremonial

-Café reality check: Many operators love ceremonial for a hero drink but use premium grade for daily matcha lattes to control food cost.
+Cafe reality check: Many operators love ceremonial for a hero drink but use premium grade for daily matcha lattes to control food cost.
 That is a normal, smart split.

-Premium grade matcha — the sweet spot for most cafés
+Premium grade matcha — the sweet spot for most cafes

 Best for: Matcha lattes, iced matcha, seasonal specials, and multi-location programs that need consistent color and flavor batch to batch.

 Premium grade sits between ceremonial and culinary: still shade-grown and finely milled, with vibrant green color and a mellow profile that pairs well with oat, dairy, or almond milk.
-It is the grade most specialty cafés in the U.S. and Canada standardize on for their core latte line.
+It is the grade most specialty cafes in the U.S. and Canada standardize on for their core latte line.

 Why premium works in lattes